-A Radical New Scheme to Engineer the World's Glaciers
+A Radical New Scheme to Prevent Catastrophic Sea-Level Rise

 “At the same time I think he’s one of the very few people who’s said, okay, is there something we can do to slow how [ice] is going to change and how it will flow in the future?” she said.
 “This is kind of high-risk for young scientists, because everybody wants you to do what everyone else is doing.
 But somebody has to take those first steps.”

 Though Wolovick has spent two years studying his proposal at Princeton, his ideas remain hypothetical.
 They will need years of further study before they become feasible.
 And even if his proposal seems to work, it will not reduce humanity’s need to reduce greenhouse-gas emissions.
-Slowing the rise of global sea levels will not alter other consequences of climate change, like deadly heatwaves, decade-long mega-droughts, or the widespread death of coral reefs.
+Slowing the rise of global sea levels will not alter other consequences of climate change, like deadly heatwaves, decade-long mega-droughts, or the widespread destruction of coral reefs.

 It would just buy us some time to slow the rising seas.
 But for the more than 150 million people who live on land less than five feet above sea level, that may be enough.